Table Of Contents

 2) Better Forecasting: With receivables and payables accounted for, you can plan cash flow, budgets, and future financial commitments more effectively.

-3) Stronger Stakeholder Confidence: Banks and investors prefer accrual-based reports for assessing financial stability and growth.
+3) Stronger Stakeholder Confidence: Banks and investors generally prefer accrual-based reports for assessing financial stability and growth.

 4) Regulatory Compliance: Aligns with Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS).